3 Days in Athens – The Must-see Guide

 A Visit to Stavros Niarchos Foundation Cultural Centre (SNFCC)

-Start your day by visiting the Onassis Cultural Centre in Syngrou Avenue for interesting visual art exhibitions and activities, among others.
+Start your last day of your 3 days in Athens by visiting the Onassis Cultural Centre in Syngrou Avenue for interesting visual art exhibitions and activities, among others.
 Alternatively, go straight to Stavros Niarchos Foundation Cultural Centre in Faliro, near the sea coast, which is open to visitors from 09.00 in the morning.
 The cultural center is not only located in a nice area, but also the architecture of the building complex and its surrounding garden and leisure areas are a perfect way to enjoy your last morning in Athens.
 You will find running tracks, outdoors gym, playgrounds, food trucks, canals and beautiful gardens, while you will also have the chance to find out about the ongoing projects of the Stavros Niarchos Foundation, visit the exhibitions and discover its events and activities.
 Enjoy coffee and breakfast in the amazing food alternatives, like Agora Bistro, Canal Café and the amazing Pharos Café with a stunning view!
 SNFCC has shuttle buses from Syntagma Square frequently that will take you directly there free of charge.
 Alternatively, all the possible options are explained in detail on SNFCC's How to Get There webpage.

 Before continuing to your next stop, explore a little bit the area of Faliro.
 Right opposite SNFCC across the avenue, is the Marina Flisvos Park.
 Here you can find yachts and cruise ships parked, an entertainment center, restaurants and cafés as well as the Averof Ship Museum, an armored cruiser built in the first decade of the 20th century in Italy serving as a Greek flagship.